Meet Georgian College’s President and CEO

 MaryLynn was officially installed as Georgian College’s President and CEO at a special ceremony at the Barrie Campus on Oct.
 11, 2012.

-Click on the image below to learn about the four key priorities that will guide our work over the next two years.
+Click on the image below to learn about the four key priorities that will guide our work.
 You can also Download the plan (PDF)

 To inspire innovation, transform lives and connect communities through the power of education.